-Each well has a concrete slab and surface seal for sanitary protection and adjoins a lockable concrete structure containing valving, communications, and control equipment.
-The seven existing wells are equipped with pumps (six have submersible pumps while one has a vertical turbine pump) and pump control valves.
-The pumps are automatically controlled by microwave signals transmitted from the Headworks Control Building.
-Pressure surges are prevented by initially discharging to waste and then gradually feeding groundwater into a line that flows into a 10-million-gallon (MG) reservoir at the Green River Headworks.
-As the reservoir water level fluctuates, wells are sequentially turned on and off to meet supplemental water demands.
+Each well is equipped with a concrete slab and surface seal for sanitary protection and adjoins a lockable concrete structure containing valving, communications, and control equipment.
+Five of the seven existing wells are equipped with pumps (four have submersible pumps and motors while one has a vertical turbine pump driven by an above grade motor) and pump control valves.
+The pumps are automatically controlled by microwave signals transmitted from the GRFF.
+Pressure surges are prevented by initially discharging well flows to waste and then gradually feeding groundwater supply into a pipeline feeding into a 3-million-gallon (MG) reservoir at the GRFF.
+As the water level in this reservoir fluctuates, wells are sequentially turned on and off to meet supplemental water needs.